nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/evaluation/README.md

 1. `closest SIC`: **0.5**
 2. `majority SIC`: **0.3**

 To determine the optimal threshold for each approach, we ran a thresholding analysis on a labelled dataset of **111** job ads.
+We binarily label 'ok' or 'good' match quality matches as 1 and 'bad' match quality matches as 0.

 The results are as follows:

 ```
 Number of job ads in threshold evaluation set: 111